Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-api-calls-in-insomnia.md

 - [PAW](https://paw.cloud/)
 - [Insomnia](https://insomnia.rest/)

-It all does pretty much the same, so it really comes down to which ever you like best.
+It all does the same, depending on whichever you like best.
 I recently moved from Postman to Insomnia.

 So I'll be showing you how to use Insomnia.